wp-plugins/advanced-ads/readme.txt

 == Screenshots ==

 1. Create an ad almost like you would create an article or page.
+2. Align the ad and set a margin to other elements
-2. Choose from various conditions where and where not to display your ad.
+3. Choose from various conditions where and where not to display your ad.

 == Changelog ==

+= untagged =

+* COOL: layout options for ads, e.g. to set floating and margins (see the [manual](http://wpadvancedads.com/advancedads/manual/optimizing-the-ad-layout/))
+* list ad groups before ads when selecting them for a placement
+* fixed error when removing an ad that is still in a group
+* fixed possible translation issue
+* added partial German translation
+* added Italien translation (thanky to sangkavr)

 = 1.2.7 =